aznxluvlyguy4u/wiki1/Deploy to different environments.md

 ```

 ### Staging

+- Make sure to follow the [mandatory step](#markdown-header-mandatory-steps-for-all-environments) first, then proceed

 For the _staging_ environment there has been setup **a separate serverless config file**:
 `serverless-template-staging.yml` in every module.